 The transcoder is configured through hardware lines or through a 1-wire serial interface.
 The hardware configuration allows for low cost simple bi-directional controls while the serial interface allows for more advanced functionality on higher end products.
 These features include programming the local address, the learned address list, enabling acknowledgements, targeted transmissions, latched or momentary outputs, and initiating transmissions and monitoring reception on one line instead of using 8 hardware lines.
 The MT Series transcoder also outputs the ID of the originating transcoder for logging or identification.

 The transcoder can be configured to allow only certain transcoders to activate certain outputs.
 This allows the creation of user groups and relationships rather than an all-or nothing activation.
 Housed in a tiny 20-pin SSOP package, MT Series parts feature low supply voltage, current consumption, and selectable baud rates.

 The MT Series transcoder does not use encryption or rolling code, so it does not protect against intentional security threats.
-For high security applications, consider the HS Series.

 - Integrate with ease: set up simple remote control systems without a microcontroller or the need for user programming